bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Revise abstract-->

-Wnt signaling is crucial for embryonic development in multiple ways.
-One major role is anteroposterior patterning and establishment of developmental boundaries.
-Receptor-context has been shown to be important for the signaling outcome.
+Wnt signaling is crucial for the anteroposterior patterning of bilaterians.
+Receptor-context determines the signaling outcome.
 However, a combined analysis of Wnt ligands and Frizzled receptors is often lacking.
-Here, we analyze the developmental expression of Wnt signaling components in the brachiopod *Terebratalia transversa*, a spiralian whose larval body is subdivided into distinct regions.
-We find that Frizzled receptors are expressed in broad axial domains while Wnt ligands are expressed in localized, partially overlapping territories distributed along the anteroposterior axis.
-The combinatorial expression reveals that during axial elongation *T. transversa* body is subdivided into a series of domains series with unique transcriptional fingerprint, each containing a different combination of ligands, receptors and antagonists of the Wnt pathway.
-These domains coincide with the morphological boundaries of the developing larval body regions suggesting that the ligand-receptor context might play a role in the specification and morphogenesis of the brachiopod larval body regions.
+Here, we analyze the developmental expression of Wnt components in the brachiopod *Terebratalia transversa*, a spiralian whose larval body is subdivided into distinct regions.
+We find that Frizzled receptors are expressed in broad domains while Wnt ligands are expressed in localized overlapping territories along the anteroposterior axis.
+These domains express unique combinations of ligands, receptors and antagonists of the Wnt pathway which coincide with morphological boundaries, suggesting the ligand-receptor context of Wnt signaling plays a key role in the patterning and morphogenesis of the different larval body regions of the brachiopod *T. transversa*.
+We find that some ligand-receptor contexts might be evolutionary conserved and important to the evolution of bilaterian body patterns.
-While the expression of specific Wnt ligands is clearly labile between bilaterian clades, some ligand-receptor contexts might be evolutionary conserved.
-This work suggests that is crucial to consider the unique combination of ligand-receptor frizzled and other receptors in future comparative studies to better understand the evolution of bilaterian anteroposterior patterning.

 # Background